masonmagma/text-encryption/README.md

 -respond with "y" or "n" and hit enter to confirm your choice

 -When you generate a new key make sure to copy it with ctrl+c and save it somewhere safe.
 This is important for later decrypting messages you have encrypted with your key.
+-After you have generated or inputted a key you will then be prompted to encrypt or decrypt a message by entering (e/d)

+-If you choose to encrypt a file you will then be prompted to input your secret message then the filename.
+-after this your encrypted message will be created and the program will promptly close

+NOTE: when creating the filename of your encrypted message you are not specified on which filetype to use.
+I recommend creating as .txt file or not specifing a file type that way its contents can't be opened or modified. (ex. secretmessage)

+-if you choose to decrypt a message you will be prompted to enter the exact filename of your encrypted message.
+Make sure it is saved in the same directory you launched your .py script from so it can find it.
+-if you have entered the correct key required to decrypt the message a print statement will then be made sharing the secret encrypted message.
+If an incorrect key was used The program will generate and error and specify an incorrect key was used.
+-After this the program will promptly shut down.